syntatis/wp-option/README.md

 ---

 A simple wrapper that adds validation and enforcing consistencies when dealing with WordPress options, such as when adding, updating, and retrieving an option.
-It supports both `*_option` as well as the corresponding function for network-enable installatiopn, `*_site_option` functions.
+It supports both `*_option` as well as the corresponding function for network-enable installation, `*_site_option` functions.

 ## Why?